LinkedDataFragments/HDT-Node/README.md

     console.error(e);
   })
 ```
-### Writing a new header
+### Changing the header
-To write header information to an HDT, use `document.writeHeader(toFile, header)`, that returns an HDT document of the output file.
+To replace header information of an HDT, use `document.changeHeader(header, toFile)`, that returns an HDT document of the output file.
 The example below serializes an [N3](https://github.com/RubenVerborgh/N3.js/) triples object into an N-Triples string, and stores it in the header.

 ```JavaScript